 Click or tap on the sections below to learn how and when waitlist offers are made for specific admissions processes, and how to accept or decline an offer.

 3-K, Pre-K, and Kindergarten Waitlists

-- 3-K, pre-K, and kindergarten offers are made in the spring.
+- Pre-K and kindergarten offers are made in the spring.
 3-K offers are made in the spring or summer.

 - After offers are released, programs use their waitlists throughout the spring and summer to fill open seats.
 Programs will contact you directly if they are able to make your child a waitlist offer.

 How Children Get Waitlist Offers